buhund/linux-macbook-setup/amdgpu.md

 # Enable AMDGPU (and use Vulkan), mid-2015 rMPB 15"

-### Using kernelstub to edit your boot and kernel parameters to use AMDGPU and Vulkan
+## Option 1: Using kernelstub to edit your boot and kernel parameters to use AMDGPU and Vulkan

 Tech specs for [MacBook Pro (Retina, 15-inch, Mid 2015)](https://support.apple.com/kb/SP719):
 * MacBook Pro (Retina, 15-inch, Mid 2015)